Flower804/Tugaspace_code_2024/README.md

 Made by yours trully Flower

 **Guide**
--Esp32
+Esp32
- -- TugaSpace2024Primarymission
+-TugaSpace2024Primarymission <br>
--Raspberry Pi
+Raspberry Pi
--- bbt.py
+- bbt.py
--- launcher.sh
+- launcher.sh
--- pythonkill.sh
+- pythonkill.sh
--- cron log
+- cron log <br>
--Flower's comments and yappin and Special thanks
+Flower's comments and yappin and Special thanks

 ## Flower's comments
 # if your only here for the code you can skipp this